 Consumer-Facing Price Displays

 Arizona Administrative Code ("A.A.C.")
-R3-7-302(F) requires retail sellers to display the price of each item purchased visibly to the public at each check out location.
-In other words, when a customer is at the check out register, they must be able to see the price of each item scanned by, or input into, the check out register to allow the customer an opportunity to inquire about a specific price if it does not appear as expected.
-Although stand-alone consumer-facing electronic price displays are common in the marketplace, other acceptable consumer-facing may include a register display or computer screen that is oriented as such where both the register operator and consumer can view the information on the display or screen.
-If, during an inspection, it is identified that a retailer does not have a consumer-facing price display, the Weights and Measures official will issue an Administrative Order for the retailer to obtain and install a consumer-facing price display within 30 days.
+R3-7-402(A)(6) requires retail sellers to display the price of each item purchased visibly to the public at each check-out location.
+In other words, when a customer is at the check-out register, they must be able to see the price of each item scanned by or input into, the check-out register to allow the customer an opportunity to inquire about a specific price if it does not appear as expected.
+Although stand-alone consumer-facing electronic price displays are common in the marketplace, other acceptable consumer-facing may include a register display or computer screen that is oriented such that both the register operator and consumer can view the information on the display or screen.
+If during an inspection, it is identified that a retailer does not have a consumer-facing price display, the Weights and Measures official will issue an Administrative Order for the retailer to obtain and install a consumer-facing price display within 30 days.

 In the event that a retailer fails a price posting or price verification inspection, the Weights and Measures official will conduct a re-inspection of the same type at the same retailer on or after 7 calendar days.
-Re-inspections will continue at this same frequency until the retailer passes an inspection.
+If the location fails more than one re-inspection, Weights and Measures officials may attempt to address continued non-compliance with location management and/or corporate/owner representatives.

 Price Posting Guide